milecombo/spectralExponent/README.md

 ````

 ## USE EXAMPLE (PYTHON)
-First, generate an EEG-looking signal
+First, generate 1 minute of an EEG-looking signal ( or use one channel of your own clean EEG signal)
 ````python
 # # HOW TO USE THIS CODE ON A GENERATED EEG SIGNAL